 Query 10: Are the sample questions on OTBA uploaded by the Board for classes IX & XI final or the Board will again supply questions for annual examination?

-Reply: The Questions given along with the Open Text Material in different subjects are only as Samples.
+Reply: The Questions given along with the Open Text Based Assessment Class 9 (& 11) in different subjects are only as Samples.
 The teachers are expected to use them as base and develop more such open ended questions for use by students.
 The Examination Questions will be different from the ones given as Samples.

 Query 11: The Board has announced that there will be OTBA in all the main subjects in class IX, but questions in Sanskrit and other languages are not there.
 So whether OTBA will be only in Hindi or the Board will supply the same for Sanskrit also?

 Reply: The OTBA has been introduced at present in the five main subjects of Secondary level, ie, Hindi, English, Mathematics, Science and Social Science.
 For rest of the subjects/languages, the teachers are expected to follow prescribed syllabus and question paper design.